 This website contains a discography of Matthijs’ music that has been released in various formats, including releases on his own imprint clinamen and an overview of works for installations, dance, film, and theater.

 ‘Clinamen’ is a term used by the philosopher Lucretius to refer to the unpredictable swerving of atoms.
-According to Lucretius, atoms deviate ever so slightly from their regular course, causing their resulting collisions to occur not by strict necessity, but always with some element of chance.
+Lucretius argues the behavior of atoms does not occur by strict necessity, but always with some element of chance.
 Swerving occurs at no fixed place or time and is an immanent property of the world that gives rise to creativity in all its myriad forms.